BJamesShea/QAP2-JS-BS/public/notes.md

 #20adc0, #328a96, #2b3e41

 sometimes EJS doesnt like arrow functions.
 Did Matt tell us that? who knows, find out next episode on DBZ

+Styling for leaderboard and quiz panel;

+- maybe use cards instead of a table.
+May look more modern.
+- white div boxes for streaks in leaderboard to match home page.
+- hover effect on leaderboard probably bad idea as you don't want to cover other entries. (?)